SQL Derived Table or Inline View

 In order to fetch the expected result set, we would have to:

-• JOIN the post and post_comment records and use the COUNT Window Function to check how many comments are associated with each post record
+postandpost_commentrecords and use the COUNT Window Function to check how many comments are associated with each post record - Rank the posts by their number of comments using the

-• Limit the result set to the first two most-commented posts
+DENSE_RANKWindow Function - Limit the result set to the first two most-commented posts

 To write this query, we can use either a Derived Table (Inline Views) or a CTE (Common Table Expression).